cool-RR/marley/README.md

-I could use neural networks to optimize the creatures' behaviors according to the rewards that they get, use Python to manage the state of the world and make it easy for people to write different strategies for the creatures to use, and then display the simulation in a nice Canvas animation in the browser.
+I could use neural networks to optimize the creatures' behaviors according to the rewards that they get, use Python to manage the state of the world and make it easy for people to write different policies for the creatures to use, and then display the simulation in a nice Canvas animation in the browser.

 I started working on this project in June of 2020.
 This included giving myself a crash course in